Felisong/cpnt-201-lab-4/food-recipes.md

 4. Top each chicken breast with a slice of Swiss cheese and let melt.
 5. Toast hamburger buns on the grill.
 6. Assemble sandwiches with chicken, lettuce, tomato, and mayonnaise.

+### Cheese Empanadas

+Here's a simple and delicious recipe for Cheese Empanadas that you can easily make at home.
+This recipe features a flaky dough filled with cheese, perfect for frying or baking.
+Ingredients
+For the Dough:
+3 cups all-purpose flour
+½ teaspoon salt
+12 tablespoons cold unsalted butter, cut into cubes
+1 large egg
+½ cup ice-cold water
+For the Filling:
+1 lb shredded cheese (such as Monterey Jack or Pepper Jack) 1 large egg (for egg wash)
+For Frying:
+Vegetable oil (enough for deep frying)
+Instructions
+Prepare the Dough:
+In a food processor, pulse together the flour and salt until combined.
+Add the cold butter and pulse until the mixture resembles coarse meal (about 15 pulses).
+In a small bowl, whisk together the egg and ice-cold water.
+Pour this mixture into the food processor and pulse until the dough starts to clump together but is still crumbly.
+Chill the Dough:
+Turn the dough out onto a lightly floured surface and shape it into a ball.
+Divide the ball in half and flatten each half into a disk.
+Wrap each disk in plastic wrap and refrigerate for at least 1 hour.
+Roll Out the Dough:
+Preheat your oven to 400°F (200°C) if baking.
+Roll out one disk of dough to about ⅛ inch thickness on a floured surface.
+Cut into circles about 5 inches in diameter.
+Fill the Empanadas:
+Place about 2 tablespoons of shredded cheese in the center of each circle.
+Dampen the edges of the dough with water using your finger or a brush.
+Fold the dough over to create a half-moon shape and press the edges firmly to seal.
+You can crimp the edges with a fork for a decorative touch.
+Cooking Options:
+To Fry: Heat vegetable oil in a deep skillet over medium-high heat.
+Fry the empanadas in batches for about 2-3 minutes on each side, or until golden brown.
+Remove and drain on paper towels.
+To Bake: Place the filled empanadas on a parchment-lined baking sheet.
+Whisk the remaining egg with a tablespoon of water and brush the tops of the empanadas.
+Bake for 20-25 minutes or until golden brown.
+Serve:
+Enjoy the empanadas warm, either plain or with your favorite dipping sauce.
+Tips
+You can mix different types of cheese for varied flavors.
+For a sweeter twist, sprinkle some sugar on top before baking, a common practice in some Latin American countries.
+This recipe yields about 12 empanadas and is perfect for appetizers or snacks!
+Enjoy your homemade cheese empanadas!

 ## Desserts